-June, or LGBT Pride Month, is a time when we celebrate the work and accomplishments of the LGTBQ+ community and their advocates.
+June, or LGBT Pride Month, is a time when we celebrate the work and accomplishments of the LGBTQ+ community and their advocates.
 Despite wins in such notable cases as United States vs. Windsor and Obergefell vs. Hodges, much work remains to be done.

 Pride month is a critically important time to highlight the areas for which continued advocacy is needed.

 Both the wins and the gaps in equality can have a direct impact on the personal financial and estate planning strategies available to the individuals within this community.
-Below are a few points, along with links to additional resources, which those within the LGTBQ+ community might be interested in exploring further.
+Below are a few points, along with links to additional resources, which those within the LGBTQ+ community might be interested in exploring further.

 There are more than 1,100 federal rights and privileges offered to married individuals, including: